JamesWebDev/JamesWebDev/Example-Node-Website/README.md

 Every file is responsible for importing everything it needs in order to run.
 But when creating a new file, we have to go and find the right file somewhere in the dependency graph that should be responsible for importing the new file.
 This isn't really a problem if you are building a new site, but is much more time consuming if you are retro fitting an older site.

-Also, this can be more problematic in angular where the only file that depends on the new file being in memory is an html template.
+Also, this can be more problematic in angular where the only file that depends on the new file being in memory is an **html template**.
 For these scenario's we are going to have to wait for runtime errors rather than compile time errors inorder to catch our mistakes which is never preferable.